itk-dev/drupal-11-template/README.md

 ### Prune the project

-Prune the project to remove/override template specific files and setup the project, with docker config and settings.
+Prune the project to remove/override template specific files and set up the project with docker config and settings:

 ```shell
 task template-prune PROJECTNAME={PROJECTNAME}